GLEE2023/GLEE2023/Coding_Style.md

 ```cpp
 snprintf(LunaRadio::disp_buff, sizeof(LunaRadio::disp_buff), "Output Power set to %d, success!", pwr);
 ```
-* Open brackets should be on the same line as what precedes it; they should always be immediately after the close paranthesis
+* Open brackets should be on the same line as what precedes it; they should always be immediately after the close parenthesis
 ```cpp
 Capacitive::Capacitive(int _id, bool _debug){
     Capacitive::info.id = _id;